Canadian Politics

 A survey of the evolution of Canadian political parties, with particular emphasis on patterns of support, ideological change, and styles of leadership.
 Prerequisite: POLS 2006 with a minimum grade of B, or permission of the instructor.

-POLS 4103 CANADIAN FEDERALISM
+POLS 4103 FEDERALISM IN CANADA

 POLS 4203 POLITICS IN MARITIME CANADA